CoderNamedHendrick/schematics/README.md

 ## Features

 - `2D schematic map/diagram`: Allows you to create and display 2D diagrams, maps, and floor plans.
   Entrances and openings: You can add entrances and openings to your diagrams, which can be either line openings or arc openings.
 - `2D grid map`: Provides a grid where the schematic is drawn, specifying the areas that are the blocks on the diagram.
 - `Line openings`: Simple straight-line openings that can be added to blocks.
 - `Arc openings`: Curved openings that can be semicircles, sectors, or quarter circles.

 ## Usage

 To use the `Schema` widget for creating and displaying schematic diagrams, you need to understand the following
 concepts:

 1. **Schema**: The `Schema` widget serves as the base for all blocks used in the schematics.
 It takes a `config` parameter, which is a `SchemaConfiguration` object.

 2. **Schema Configuration**: The `SchemaConfiguration` object includes properties such as size, axis scale initialization, and other configurations.

 3. **Blocks**: The `Schema` widget takes a list of `Block` objects.
 Each `Block` has properties like height, width, border, fence border, label, label style, position, and stroke width.

 4. **Block Layout**: The `Schema` widget also takes an `onBlockLayout` callback, which returns a list of `BlockArea` objects representing all the block areas in the schema.

-5. **Grid Update**: The `onGridUpdate` callback returns the updated grid, highlighting different positions on it.
+5. **Grid Update**: The `Schema` widget also takes `onGridUpdate` callback returns the updated grid, highlighting different positions on it.

+6. **onBlockAreaTap**: The `Schema` widget `onBlockAreaTap` callback returns the tapped block area and global position.

 ### Example